-It is obvious that clear rules for such payment need to be formulated, in the sense that it concerns exclusively monetary claims, added with interest and costs of litigation.
+It is obvious that clear rules for such payment orders need to be formulated and that models or templates of frequently used for litigation must be provided for.
+It concerns exclusively monetary claims.
+Moreover, it should be possible that interest can be added to the claimed amount as well as the costs of litigation.
 Such an order will be issued by the court and notified to the defendant.
 If the defendant raises objections and contests the claim in the legally prescribed manner, only at that moment it is clear that the case has become a litigious claim.

-The following table can be used to determine the answer to the guestions above:
+The following table can be used to determine the answer to the questions above:

 - 1) Is the claim exclusively a monetary claim of not more than 500 SL plus interest and costs? - a.
 If not, regular procedure - b.
 If yes, follow the procedure for the payment order. - 2) Payment order issued and notified: - a.
-Is there no contestation enforcement follows; - b.
+Is there no contestation enforcement phase starts; - b.
 Is the claim contested? - 3) In case of contest - a.
-The monetary claim is UAH 227 000 or less small claims procedure applicable; - b.
-The monetary claim is more than UAH 227 000 or a claim of a different sort regular procedure.
+The monetary claim is SL 100 (UAH 227 000) or less short procedure applicable; - b.
+The monetary claim is more than SL 100 (UAH 227 000) regular procedure applies for this case category.

-One could argue that one may reasonably expect that the defendant will defend his interests before court in a situation of a purely monetary claim of relatively very high value, for instance more than 500 SL, UAH 1 135 000.
+One could argue that one may reasonably expect that the defendant will defend his interests before court in a situation of a purely monetary claim of relatively very high value, for instance more than 500 SL (UAH 1 135 000).
 This might lead to the option to submit the claim straight away in the same manner as non-monetary or not purely monetary claims.